-Twelve or thirty-six automated tiny needles are used to create controlled micro-injuries in the skin at precise depths to stimulate collagen and elastin production resulting in remodeling of scar tissue and improvement in skin texture, pigmentation, tone and fine lines and wrinkles.
+Microneedling procedures use twelve or thirty-six automated tiny needles to create controlled micro-injuries in the skin at precise depths to stimulate collagen and elastin production resulting in remodeling of scar tissue and improvement in skin texture, pigmentation, tone and fine lines and wrinkles.

 Energy based devices using wavelengths of light to specifically target water in the skin to heat and damage tissue to stimulate collagen production and remodel scars.